Contaminated land can have major economic, legal and planning implications for the community.

 Contamination may limit land use potential or increase costs for developers and councils.
 Their investigation and clean-up is important to protect human health and the environment.

-Council has an obligation to provide information on Section 7.10 certificates when Council's records indicate that contamination is or may be present on the land.
+Council has an obligation to provide information on Planning Certificates (Section 10.7 Certificates) when Council's records indicate that contamination is or may be present on the land.

 Whilst contamination is mainly caused by heavy industrial and agricultural activities, all residents and small businesses need to protect the environment and reduce the potential for contamination to occur.
 Residents need to be aware of the requirement and precautions associated with: